BingSu12/LT-LDA/README.txt

-- UCF101 --- For the 2048-dimensional deep frame-wide features extracted by the ResNeXt-101 model pre-trained on the Kinetics dataset (K. Hara, H. Kataoka, and Y. Satoh, ¡°Can spatiotemporal 3d cnns retrace the history of 2d cnns and imagenet,¡± CVPR, 2018), we use the proposed LT-LDA to reduce the dimension to 500 and employ mean pooling or rank pooling and the SVM classifier to perform classification in the subspace.
+- UCF101 --- For the 2048-dimensional deep frame-wide features extracted by the ResNeXt-101 model pre-trained on the Kinetics dataset (K. Hara, H. Kataoka, and Y. Satoh, Â¡Â°Can spatiotemporal 3d cnns retrace the history of 2d cnns and imagenet,Â¡Â± CVPR, 2018), we use the proposed LT-LDA to reduce the dimension to 500 and employ mean pooling or rank pooling and the SVM classifier to perform classification in the subspace.

   Dependency:
      liblinear-2.21